Debdutta-Panda/MotionLayoutManual/README.md

 <img src="https://user-images.githubusercontent.com/92369023/204432247-7b98a477-af6c-482a-a586-175ff2391b39.png" alt="drawing" width="200"/>

-# Guide
+# Guides

 Guides are invisible anchors.
-We can use to place other components.
+We can use this to place other components.

 ## Create guide